kaushik88/kaushik88.github.io/_posts/2016-05-03-product-review-waze.md

 thumbnail_path: blog/personal/waze.jpg
 ---

 About a year ago, Jeff Weiner wrote a blog post about [building great products](https://www.linkedin.com/pulse/what-makes-truly-great-product-jeff-weiner) and he called out Waze as an app that is *simple, intuitive and easy to use*.
-However, I wasn't a frequent user of the Navigation apps as I've lived long enough in this area and I tend to listen to music or audibooks during drives.
-Recently, Waze recently introduced a couple of new features that got my attention and I've already become a daily Waze user!
+I wanted to give Waze a try then but navigation wasn't of daily use to me as I lived close to work.
+Recently, Waze recently introduced a couple of new features that complements navigation - the ability to plan your drive and also share it with others in realtime.
+I've become an active Waze user since and this blog post is about these two features.

 {% include figure.html path="blog/personal/waze.jpg" alt="Waze" %}

 **Planning Your Drive**

 Last Thanksgiving, I was flying out of the Stockton Metropolitan airport - roughly 90 minutes drive from my place.
-Due to the long weekend, the traffic was a lot worse and I was constantly checking how much time in advance I needed to leave so that I can reach the airport on time.
+Due to the long weekend, I was expecting the traffic to be worse and hence I was constantly calculating my start time so that I can reach the airport on time.
 (It turned out to be a 3 hour drive).
-At that time, I was wishing Google Maps or Waze could automate this for me and a few months later - they did!
+At that time, I was hoping I didn't have to do the calculation myself and Google Maps or Waze could automate this for me.

 {% include figure.html path="blog/personal/waze-plan.jpg" alt="Waze Plan" %}

-This feature lets you enter the time you would like to reach your destination and would automatically alert you to start accordingly after taking traffic into consideration.
+This feature lets you enter the time you would like to reach your destination and based on the traffic, would alert you to start accordingly.
 In the exampel above, if I want to reach office on time for a 10 AM meeting, Waze keeps checking the traffic and prompts me when I need to leave home.
-Simple, intuitive and genius!
+Simple, intuitive and genius indeed!

 **Sharing Your Drive**